 The project site consisted of three parcels.
 A residential four-plex, and the commercial parcel previously was developed with Hanley's Restaurant and Marina.
 It has been redeveloped into a commercial structure.
-Housing units have yet to be constructed.
+Housing units from the previous Conditional Use approval have yet to be constructed.